Skip to content

 Chantilly Lace vs Wedding Veil.
 A selection of white paint swatches under a larger sample of Chantilly Lace.

-From what I’ve seen, it does read a bit gray compared to a true white, but you would want to sample it for yourself.
+From what I’ve seen, it does read a bit gray compared to a true white, but you would want to see it for yourself.

 The LRV of Wedding Veil is 85.95.